 This beach club is a part of the Green Beach Hotel.
 Their restaurant offers a wide selection of food and drinks with many cocktails to enjoy.
 On the deck of the beach club, there is access to the sea where you can go snorkelling around the rocks, there's also a large pool on the deck if you don't want to go into the sea.
 The sunbeds and umbrellas are free to use while you're there too.

 How to get there?
 By car or Taxi if you take the road below the D400 and follow the signs down.

 Zest beach club is again located on the east side of the bay between Palm Beach and Patara Prince.
-One of the largest beach clubs it offers seaside platforms as well as sea water pool and restaurant.
+One of the largest beach clubs it offers seaside platforms as well as a seawater pool and restaurant.
 Spread over many levels those who have difficulty with steps may find this one a challenge.

 How to get there?
 Zest is accessible from either the road, by taxi or by the water taxi running from the lighthouse cafe.

-Villa Mahal Beach Club is located to the east side of the bay also.
-One of the more up market beach clubs it offers a waterside restaurant and water sports.
+Villa Mahal Beach Club is located on the east side of the bay also.
+One of the more up-market beach clubs it offers a waterside restaurant and water sports.
 Sunbathing platforms lined with olive trees offer space to relax and soak up the sun, and ladders from the terraces go straight into the sea.

 How to get there?
 Mahal can be accessed by the water taxi service which runs from the lighthouse cafe for which there is a charge.

 Kalamar Beach Club